brnjak-dominik/awattar/README.md

 And yes ALL of the 100+ files...

-with the comand "crontab -e" you open the schedeuler copy the lines from "CRONTAB INPUT" and paste them there ctrl + o then ENTER and then ctrl+x to EXIT
+with the comand "crontab -e" you open the schedeuler

+copy the lines from "CRONTAB INPUT" and paste them there
+- ctrl + o to save
+- then ENTER to save chnanges
+- then ctrl+x to EXIT

 In the file "config.ini" you can input your AWATTAR-API-Token and MySQL credentials (in case you want to change them)

 in "/home/pi/Python/UI" is a file "aWATTarAPP.py" that starts the actual User Interface

 All the files "17E/D.py ; 18E/D.py, 19E/D, 20E/D.py" are containing the GPIOs that are controled

 (you can change them if wanted)

 In case I forgot something - the IDE is going to tell you!

 Big thanks to aWATTar for their support!

 The Project is still IN PROGRESS!!

 So far it is working well, but don't be mad, if there are some bugs :)

 (c) Brnjak Dominik